collective/collective.recipe.plonesite/collective/recipe/plonesite/README.rst

 Install Products
 ----------------

-DEPRECATION NOTICE: If Plone 6 is used, it no longer uses Quickinstaller, use profiles instead.
+DEPRECATION NOTICE: Installing products in Plone 6 is deprecated since it no longer has Quickinstaller: use profiles instead.

 products-initial
     A list of products to quick install just after initial site